-- 11.1 The IOF Principles for Course Planning shall be followed. - 11.2 The standard of the courses shall be worthy of a competitive orienteering event.
+- 11.1 The IOF Principles for Course Planning and the competition format descriptions (see Appendix B) shall be followed. - 11.2 The standard of the courses shall be worthy of a competitive orienteering event.
 The navigational skill, concentration and running ability of the competitors shall be tested.
-All courses shall call upon a range of different orienteering techniques.
-Courses for short distance shall require, in particular, a high level of concentration throughout the course, detailed map reading and frequent decision making.
-Courses for classic distance shall require route choice.

-- 11.3 The course lengths shall be given as the length of the straight line from the start via the controls to the finish deviating for, and only for, physically impassable obstructions (high fences, lakes, impassable cliffs, uncrossable thickets, etc.), prohibited areas and marked routes. - 11.4 The total climb shall be given as the climb in metres along the shortest sensible route.
+All courses shall call upon a range of different orienteering techniques. - 11.3 The course lengths shall be given as the length of the straight line from the start via the controls to the finish deviating for, and only for, physically impassable obstructions (high fences, lakes, impassable cliffs, uncrossable thickets, etc.), prohibited areas and marked routes. - 11.4 The total climb shall be given as the climb in metres along the shortest sensible route.
 Given the local terrain, under normal circumstances, the total climb should not exceed 6% of the course length. - 11.5 In relay competitions, the controls shall be combined differently for the teams, but all teams shall run the same overall course.
 If the terrain and the concept of the courses limit it, the lengths of the legs may be significantly different.
 However, the sum of the winning times of the legs shall be kept as prescribed.
-All teams must run the different length legs in the same sequence. - 11.6 In individual competitions, the controls may be combined differently for the competitors, but all competitors shall run the same overall course. - 11.7 In any event, the maximum running times shall not exceed: - short distance 60 minutes - classic distance 150 minutes - relay 4 hours - 11.8 If the estimated winning time is more than 45 minutes, refreshments shall be available at least every 25 minutes at the estimated speed of the winner.
+All teams must run the different length legs in the same sequence.

+- 11.6 In individual competitions, the controls may be combined differently for the competitors, but all competitors shall run the same overall course.

+- 11.7 In any event, the maximum running times shall not exceed:

+- short distance 60 minutes

+- classic distance 150 minutes

+- relay 4 hours